How I Built AI Blog Automation for My Framer Website

 The critical discovery I made: Framer's CMS requires dir="auto" on every HTML element - paragraphs, headings, list items.
 Without it, formatting breaks silently.
 I found this by reading an existing CMS item's raw HTML.
 Map first, build second.

-Create Your Brand File
+Create Your Brand File and Skills

 Define your brand in a CLAUDE.md file: voice, audience, keywords, content rules, SOPs.
 This becomes the foundation for everything.
 My file contains the complete brand guidelines, product information, tone of voice rules, and keyword strategy — all in one place.
-Every skill and every conversation draws from it.

-Create instruction files that encode your exact workflow:
+Then build your skills - instruction files that encode your exact workflow:

 - Publishing skill: HTML conversion rules, CMS field mapping, content splitting logic, fixed values